-Online songwriting lessons — how it works
+Online songwriting lessons —

 Songwriting is craft + judgment.
 We build both: stronger premises, clearer structure, better melodic intent, harmony that supports the turn, and parts that deliver the hook.